Lorcana-tools/LorcanaPygres/README.md

 You will need to have postgres installed, with the configuration added to the .env.
 You will also need to have your initial ravensburger api token available for the first run.
 You can get this using MITMProxy, along with the handheld client on an iPhone or Android.
 It will be the authentication token passed in the first api call.

+# Update - 10/24/2024

+Added tool to take your Dreamborn exported csv, and sort it by the known deck popularity as of most recent import

 # Update - 10/23/2024

 Update to DB Schema.
 If you are on a previous version, either drop/recreate database, or truncate database, and then rerun the create_db_schema.
 Future releases are planned to handle db upgrades, without requiring this step.